breslover/breslovtorah/README.md

-Welcome to the BreslovTorah.com project
 ===============================================

-The new BreslovTorah website will be powered by Django, Django Rest Framework, Responsive Bootstrap, node.js uncss and more.

-Contact breslover.com@gmail.com to be added to the project.
-There is much good work to be done.
+A website for Breslov powered by volunteerism and love of the One Above.

+Completely open source and feel free to use it -- it is a gift to anyone who wishes to host audio shiurim.

+Love only